Updated: Jun 13

 Since my teenage years there have been times in my life where I’ve struggled with my darker emotions and found myself having to seek professional help to cope with my feelings.
 Thankfully this has not been that often and whilst for me it feels like my world is falling apart I know what I experience is mild compared to others.
 The help I sought is usually in the form of counselling, therapy and medication.
 For those who have experience of anti-depressants you’ll know that they don’t make you feel happy, but instead make you feel less depressed, a crucial difference.
 My personal experience of them is feeling emotionally numb – I cease to feel anything extreme (sad or happy), I simply exist.

 My experience has taught me to be emotionally self-aware and I can usually pick up the tell-tale signs early on that things aren’t right.
-So when I last felt my “black dog” returning my first reaction was to seek out professional help again.
+So recently when I felt my “black dog” returning my first reaction was to seek out professional help again.

 However, knowing how this medication affects me and the prospect of going on a waiting list for counselling didn’t fill me with hope, instead I wanted to explore alternatives and looked towards photography as a way of working through my feelings.
 I should stress that I am not advocating this as an effective form of therapy or a replacement for medication and I did discuss my decision with my doctor.
 At first she was reluctant but eventually did support me with my self-help approach.